Associate Professor of Computer Science

 Gregory M. Kapfhammer

 Welcome!
 My name is Gregory M. Kapfhammer and I am an Associate Professor in and Chair of the Department of Computer Science at Allegheny College.
 I am responsible for the development of the Department's new Applied Computer Science Major.
 This major is designed to help students learn how to utilize theory, techniques, and tools to implement efficient and effective software applications.
 I develop and teach courses in the areas of software engineering, software testing, data management, and distributed systems.
-I am also involved in the teaching of the department's introductory courses, junior seminar, senior seminar, and a research adviser for undergraduate theses.
+I am also involved in the teaching of the department's introductory courses, junior seminar, senior seminar, and a research adviser for undergraduate and graduate theses.
 As an experimental computer scientist, I conduct research in the areas of software engineering, software testing and analysis, and computer systems.

 Link to this Page